mikepenz/release-changelog-builder-action/README.md

 }
 ```

-Any section of the configuration can be ommited to have defaults apply.
+Any section of the configuration can be omitted to have defaults apply.

 Defaults for the configuration can be found in the [configuration.ts](https://github.com/mikepenz/release-changelog-builder-action/blob/develop/src/configuration.ts)